Disengaging with China not credible, says James Cleverly

 'Weak'

-However, former Conservative party leader and minister Sir Iain Duncan Smith, who is one of five MPs sanctioned by China, said the visit was the latest stage of "Project Kowtow".
+However, former Conservative party leader and minister Sir Iain said the visit was the latest stage of "Project Kowtow".

 He told the PA news agency the UK position "smells terribly of appeasement".